kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 priority levels, and higher ones can do a limited amount of borrowing from lower ones.

-Two fields of `LimitedPriorityLevelConfiguration`, introduced in the midst of the `v1beta2` lifetime, configure the borrowing.
-The fields are added in all the versions (`v1alpha1`, `v1beta1`, and `v1beta2`).
+One field of `LimitedPriorityLevelConfiguration`, introduced in the midst of the `v1beta2` lifetime, limits the borrowing.
+This field is added in all the versions (`v1alpha1`, `v1beta1`, and `v1beta2`).
-The following display shows the two new fields along with the updated description for the `AssuredConcurrencyShares` field, in `v1beta2`.
+The following display shows the new field along with the updated description for the `AssuredConcurrencyShares` field, in `v1beta2`.

 ```go